 Set on a sprawling twenty-nine acres, Londoners can experience the wonder of country relaxation while remaining inside the wonderful cityscape of London.
 This is one of the largest community farms in greater London and includes rabbits, geese, ducks, goats, pigs, and alpacas.
 The entire family can commune with the collection of animals and make friends with them for the day.
 There are also pony rides and, for the adventurous members of your family, even owl handling.

 Location: Faggs Road TW14 0LZ; 020 8831 9658

-With springtime coming on strong in the next few weeks, you and your family are going to be looking for wonderful outdoor activities, Ravenscourt Park is a perfect place for those activities.
-With a whopping thirteen acres of walking paths, picnic locations, numerous playgrounds, and sporting facilities.
+With springtime coming on strong in the next few weeks, you and your family are going to be looking for wonderful outdoor activities; Ravenscourt Park is a perfect place for those activities.
+It has a whopping thirteen acres of walking paths, picnic locations, numerous playgrounds, and sporting facilities.
 There are netball courts, tennis courts, and even Astroturf football pitches.